 Whether you are making a simple PowerPoint presentation or a complex dashboard, having a solid understanding of visualization principles can help you present your data effectively.
-Here are the books that will take your visualizations to the next level.
+Though there are several books on the topic, I found the following books most helpful.
+Reading these books will take your visualizations to the next level.

 Best Books on Data Visualization